sider/sider-docs/docs/getting-started/custom-configuration.md

 _Type:_ `string`, `string[]`

-Some C/C++ analyzers can handle include paths like any other C/C++ preprocessor.
-With Sider, the `include-path` option allows you to add directories to include search path.
+Some C/C++ analyzers can handle include paths like C/C++ preprocessors can.
+With Sider, the `include-path` option allows you to add directories to include search paths.

 For example: